4.1.1 Notification of sickness and how to claim benefits

 f) Sickness affecting annual holiday

-If sick absence prevents you taking annual leave or you are taken ill during annual leave, provided you satisfy your department by production of a self-certification form or a Fit Note from your doctor, you will be able to take the leave that you lose (other than leave that would have fallen on public holidays or fixed closure days) at a later date.
+If sick absence prevents you taking annual leave or you are taken ill during annual leave, or a fixed-closure day which is deducted from the annual leave allowance set out in your contract, provided you satisfy your department by production of a self-certification form or a Fit Note from your doctor, you will be able to take the leave that you lose (other than leave that would have fallen on public holidays, or fixed-closure days which are in addition to your annual leave allowance) at a later date.
 You will normally be expected to rearrange this leave during the same holiday year, but, if this is not possible, you may carry the affected leave forward to the next year.
 The normal reporting requirements for sickness (see 4.1.1(a)) still apply when you are taken ill whilst on annual leave.

 g) SSP and the University's own sick pay scheme